etienne-martin/moment.swift/README.md

 ## Full documentation

-The [official documentation](https://momentjs.com/docs/) of moment.js can be used.
-Just make sure to take into account the few syntax variations.
+The [official moment.js documentation](https://momentjs.com/docs/) can be used with moment.swift.
+Just make sure to take into account the few syntax variations between the JavaScript and Swift versions.

 ## Syntax differences